sgeevar/health-score-calculator/README.md

 10. Number of open pull requests
 PullRequestEvent
-actor/id,login when payload/action=opened/reopened and remove when action is closed
+actor/id,login when payload/action=opened and remove when action is closed number